mal10c/photo-studio/README.md

 	docker-compose up

+To compile and launch, run:

+	docker-compose up --build

 If you need to remove any and all containers that were created, run clean.sh.

 # To Do List